-With connections to the most beautiful mountain resorts in the Bucegi group, Brasov is a great blend of modern life facilities and traditional-medieval architecture, with amazing districts and neighborhoods everywhere.
+With connections to the most beautiful mountain resorts in Romania, Brasov is a great blend of modern life facilities and traditional-medieval architecture, with amazing districts and neighborhoods everywhere.

 If you’ll eventually decide for a permanent move to this city, I’ve got further recommendations for you in choosing the best neighborhoods to live in Brasov.

-But first, let’s get started with that list of Pros and Cons that I promised will help you sort out if this is the life change that you’re looking for!
+But first, let’s get started with that list of Pros and Cons that I promised will help you decide whether or not this is the right city for you.

 Pros of living in Brasov

-1. It’s close to some of the best mountain resorts in Romania
+1. Brasov is close to some of the best mountain resorts in Romania

 As mentioned above, Brasov has connections to the most beautiful and exciting mountain resorts in Bucegi (The Carpathian Mountains).